Azamat-Shogen/Azamat-Shogen/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on a personal project
+- 🔭 I’m currently working on a freelance project
 - 🌱 I’m currently learning C# & NextJS
 - 💬 Ask me about: anything
 - 📫 How to reach me: linkedin, email